zzhdbw/Spark-TTS/README.md

 ## Install
 **Clone and Install**

   Here are instructions for installing on Linux.
-If you're on Windows, please refer to the Windows Installation Guide.
+If you're on Windows, please refer to the [Windows Installation Guide](https://github.com/SparkAudio/Spark-TTS/issues/5).
+*(Thanks to [@AcTePuKc](https://github.com/AcTePuKc) for the detailed Windows instructions!)*

 - Clone the repo